 GasNet is authorised to generate electricity under its licence No. 111329920, which was granted to GasNet by the ERO on 1 November 2013 for a period of 25 years.
-GasNet's three units with a total installed capacity of 3,598 MW are located in Velké Němčice and Brno-Černovice in the South Moravia region.
-GasNet generates electricity in three units in Velké Němčice, Brno-Černovice and Brno-Turgeněvova.
+GasNet's six units with a total installed capacity of 5,415 MW are located in Velké Němčice and Brno-Černovice in the South Moravia region.
+GasNet generates electricity in four units in Velké Němčice, and in two units in Brno-Černovice.
 Under the licence, GasNet, uses expansion turbines and cogeneration units as electricity production facilities.
-As part of the generation of electricity in its cogeneration units, GasNet also produces heat with a total installed capacity of 2,653 MW to provide heating at pressure stations.
+As part of the generation of electricity in its cogeneration units, GasNet also produces heat with a total installed capacity of 3,550 MW to provide heating at pressure stations.

-Electricity generation activities of GasNet Služby
+Electricity generation activities of GridServices

-Under licence No. 110705654, GasNet Služby is authorised to generate electricity in two units with a total installed capacity of 0.061MW located in Ostrava and Orlová.
+Under licence No. 110705654, GridServices is authorised to generate electricity in two units with a total installed capacity of 0.061MW located in Ostrava and Orlová.
 The units are not in operation.
-The licence for electricity generation was granted to GasNet Služby by the ERO on 1 January 2008 for a period of 25 years.
+The licence for electricity generation was granted to GridService by the ERO on 1 January 2008 for a period of 25 years.

-CGH Group's revenues
+The CGH Group's revenues

 The majority of the CGH Group's revenues come from distribution fees (defined by the ERO) from wholesale customers, medium-sized customers and retail customers and households.
-Revenues of GasNet and GasNet Služby form 99 per cent. and 1 per cent., respectively, of the CGH Group's consolidated revenues for the period ended 31 December 2020.
-In addition, 97 per cent. of GasNet Služby revenue for the period ended 31 December 2020 was generated within the CGH Group (from GasNet).
+Revenues of GasNet and GridServices form 99 per cent. and 1 per cent., respectively, of the CGH Group's consolidated revenues for the period ended 31 December 2019.
+In addition, 97 per cent. of GridServices' revenue for the period ended 31 December 2019 is generated within the CGH Group (from GasNet).